getCUJO/QoOID/draft-ietf-ippm-qoo.md

 sensitive to overly delayed packets because the 99th percentile disregards all information about the delays of the worst 1% of packets.

-It is not possible to compose 99th-percentile values.
+It is not possible to compose 99th-percentile values as the Nth percentile of a composed distribution cannot in general be derived from the Nth percentile of its constituent distributions without access to the full distributions.

 ## Variance of Latency
 The variance of latency can be calculated from any collection of samples, but